Download/suid-server-java/README.md

 ### Using a servlet configuration parameter
 This works by setting the servlet configuration parameter `shard` to the shard ID of the server you are configuring in your webapp's `web.xml` file.
 Refer to the previous section for an example.
 *NOTE*: This option only works if the suid table is still empty.
+If the suid table does not exist yet, it is created.
 *SEE*: [Add a servlet definition and mapping to web.xml](#add-a-servlet-definition-and-mapping-to-web-xml)

 ### Using the database